THAT SIX DEGREES of Kevin Bacon game is about to get a lot easier.

 "Friday's a curious time," he said, noting that "Fringe," which will end its run with a 13-episode order this fall, gets "almost 70 percent of its audience [from viewers watching later] on the DVR" and that he expects "Touch" "to have a similar pattern.
 That's the business we're in these days."

-"Not to be negative about the people who are leaving, but we think the mix could be more creative and more exciting," Rice told reporters.
+"Not to be negative about the people who are leaving, but we think the mix could be more creative and more exciting," said Rice.

 "Glee," which will follow some of its characters to New York in what Reilly described as "a show within a show," has signed Kate Hudson and Sarah Jessica Parker for guest roles, with Hudson appearing in a six-episode arc.